Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/README.md

 - Enhance code security and manage dependencies effectively.
 - Integrate and optimize monitoring solutions using Azure Monitor and Application Insights.
 - Execute resilience testing to ensure the robustness of the application.
+- Intergrate the usage of AI-powered GitHub actions to have a good hold on the security checks and complaince of pipelines.
+- Master the usage of GitHub Copilot to leverage the power of AI towards code completion and testing.

 ## Hackathon Format: Challenge Based
 This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
 Each challenge includes one or more self-contained tasks, designed to test and enhance your skills in specific aspects of DevSecOps.
 You will approach these challenges by: